MuhammedShahirMS/Noon---E-Commerce-App/README.md

 - Developed interactive User Interface with Pages and Navigation.
 - Attractive Navigation Bar which contains Links for Pages, Dynamic Cart Button and Profile Link Button for User Authentication.
 - Home Page with Attractive Carousels and a dozen of Product Categories.
-- Login/Register Feature for Users with Cofirm Password Field, Custom & Firebase Validations.
+- Login/Register Feature for Users with Confirm Password Field, Custom & Firebase Validations.
 - Dynamic Cart on which quantity of each Product can be changed.
 - Responsive design for small devices.